venkatajanapareddy/sarkarijobs.cc/VERCEL_DEPLOYMENT.md

-# Deploying sarkarijob.cc to Vercel
+# Deploying sarkarijobs.cc to Vercel

 ## Steps to Deploy